 Devices that support Live Caption now

-So far, the list of supported devices is very short:
+So far, the list of supported devices is fairly short:

 - Google Pixel 4